eclipse-apoapsis/ort-server/ui/README.md

 5. Valid post logout redirect URIs: `/*`
 6. Web origins: `+`
 7. In the Advanced tab, set the "Access Token Lifespan" to expire in 5 minutes.

+## Regenerating the UI Query Client

+The exact details and process of the synchronization between the ORT Server's OpenAPI specification and the matching UI queries is to be discussed.

+In case there are changes in the OpenAPI specification that warrant regeneration of the query client used in the UI, here are the instructions to do so:

+1. Go to the `ui/` folder
+2. Run: `pnpm codegen`